Sam: As in, "Sam-slash-Dean"...together.

 - WilderKaiserin's Emo Corner series began as an exploration of Yu-Gi-Oh!
 GX characters' reactions to various fanfics, and expanded (and significantly improved) when she decided to include the 4Kids dub and general trauma in the series itself.
 The latest edition has left the GX fandom to explore Avatar: The Last Airbender.

-- One story in the "Dangerverse" has a copy of Living with Danger in hardbound form fall into a 'verse, and that 'verses vs. of the Marauders (still in
+- One story in the "Dangerverse" has a copy of Living with Danger in hardbound form fall into a 'verse, and that 'verse's versions of the Marauders (still in

 high schoolHogwarts) pick it up and start to read and discuss it!